Wireless Application Service Providers’ Association Code of Conduct

 4.3.3.
 Refunds must not be unreasonably delayed.

-5. Commercial communications
+5. Commercial and bulk messages

 5.1.
-Sending of commercial communications
+Sending of commercial messages

 5.1.1.
 All commercial messages must contain a valid originating number and/or the name or identifier of the message originator.